NorthernWidget/NorthernWidget-libraries/README.md

 ### Windows

-To view the libraries on Windows, you can simply just navigate to them via the main directories.
+To view the libraries on Windows, you can simply navigate to them through the File Explorer or otherwise.

 *Libraries location:* `'My Documents\Arduino\libraries'`